siddhantshrivastava06/digit-recognizer/README.md

 ## Approach & Results

 1. User draws a digit on a 140x140 canvas.
-2. On Predict, JS finds the bounding box of the drawn (non-black) pixels, crops to that box with padding, and resizes just the crop to 8x8 — matching the format the model was trained on.
+2. On Predict, JS finds the bounding box of the drawn pixels, crops and resizes to 8x8.
 3. The 8x8 grayscale values are sent to /predict.
 4. The result is displayed.